Graduate Certificate of Counselling & Psychotherapy

 - Two references, preferably with at least one academic, using the online HODSPA reference system.
 A guide on how to use the system is available here.

 Successful applications will be invited to attend an interview with members of the School Teaching Faculty, providing students the opportunity to discuss any concerns they have about the proposed course of study.

 Recognition of Prior Learning

-A student cannot be granted recognition of prior learning (RPL) in relation to previous professional experience.
-Credit or partial credit cannot be granted in recognition of knowledge or skills gained through work or life experience.
+Credit or partial credit is not granted in recognition of knowledge or skills gained through work or life experience.

 Graduate Learning Outcomes

 - The ability to understand and practice within the PACFA Code of Ethics and Professional Guidelines.